-A pair of well polished shoes or boots makes a great first impression and may even be a job requirement (just ask anyone in the military).
-However, shoe polish stains on clothes and carpets just doesn't work.
+A pair of well-polished shoes or boots makes a great first impression and may even be a job requirement (just ask anyone in the military).
 Shoe polish leaves a combination stain with an oily/waxy component and a dye stain.
 Learn how to remove shoe polish stains from fabrics.

 How to Remove Shoe Polish Stains from Washable Clothes